-- 1.5.9 It is the responsibility of the licensee to ensure: - a) (Deleted Dec 2020) - b) at least one (1) ProServe certified staff member is on shift at all times. - 1.5.10 An industry worker's ProServe certificate will be placed into conditional status when an employee at a licensed premises is found to violate any of the following: - a) Section 75 of the GLCA: give, sell, or supply liquor to a minor; - Section 75.1 of the GLCA: sell or provide liquor to an intoxicated person, permit an intoxicated person to consume liquor or take part in a gaming activity or provincial lottery that is conducted in the licensed premises; and - c) AGLC Board policy: failure to ask for proof of age for those persons who appear to be under 25 years of age. - 1.5.11 Industry workers whose ProServe certificate is placed into conditional status may continue working at a licensed premises, however, they are required to successfully retake the ProServe Liquor Staff training program and pay all required fees within 30 days from the date of notification by AGLC.
+SUBJECT: PROSERVE LIQUOR STAFF TRAINING 1.5.9 It is the responsibility of the licensee to ensure: a) (Deleted Dec 2020) b) at least one (1) ProServe certified staff member is on shift at all times.
+1.5.10 An industry worker's ProServe certificate will be placed into conditional status when an employee at a licensed premises is found to violate any of the following: a) Section 75 of the GLCA: give, sell, or supply liquor to a minor; b) Section 75.1 of the GLCA: sell or provide liquor to an intoxicated person, permit an intoxicated person to consume liquor or take part in a gaming activity or provincial lottery that is conducted in the licensed premises; and c) AGLC Board policy: failure to ask for proof of age for those persons who appear to be under 25 years of age.
+1.5.11 Industry workers whose ProServe certificate is placed into conditional status may continue working at a licensed premises, however, they are required to successfully retake the ProServe Liquor Staff training program and pay all required fees within 30 days from the date of notification by AGLC.
 Failure to do so will cancel their ProServe certificate.
-(Amended Nov 2022) - 1.5.12 An Industry worker whose ProServe certificate is placed into conditional status may appeal their violation in writing to the Vice President, Regulatory Services, within 14 days of the date of notification by AGLC.
+(Amended Nov 2022) 1.5.12 An Industry worker whose ProServe certificate is placed into conditional status may appeal their violation in writing to the Vice President, Regulatory Services, within 14 days of the date of notification by AGLC.
 The decision of the Vice President is final.
-(Amended Nov 2022) - 1.5.13 Industry worker whose violation appeal is unsuccessful will have 30 days from the date of the appeal outcome to recertify.
-(Amended Nov 2022) - 1.5.14 If an industry worker incurs three violations within a five-year period they will be ineligible for further ProServe certification.

-1.5.15 To aid compliance with ProServe Liquor Staff Training certification requirements, it is suggested licensees keep a log of employees that are ProServe certified.
-The log should include the following information: (Amended Dec 2020)
+(Amended Nov 2022) 1.5.13 Industry worker whose violation appeal is unsuccessful will have 30 days from the date of the appeal outcome to recertify.
+(Amended Nov 2022) 1.5.14 If an industry worker incurs three violations within a five-year period they will be ineligible for further ProServe certification.
+GUIDELIN ES 1.5.15 To aid compliance with ProServe Liquor Staff Training certification requirements, it is suggested licensees keep a log of employees that are ProServe certified.
+The log should include the following information: (Amended Dec 2020) DATEISSU Original signed by JED: November 29, 2022 AUTHORITY: Len Rhodes a) employee name as it appears on their certificate; b) SMART Training registration number; and c) expiry date.
+1.5.16 (Deleted Dec 2020) 1.5.17 The ProServe Liquor Staff Training program is found at smartprograms.aglc.ca.
+(Amended Nov 2022)